ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/2-preparation.md

 ![Scene view#center](images/sample-project-default-scene-view.PNG "Figure 3.
 Default scene view of sample project.")

 ## Run the project inside the editor

-It’s worth checking that everything is imported and built correctly.
+It is worth checking that everything is imported and built correctly.

 1. Close the _Build Settings_ window